medialab/artoo/jquery.md

 It would be an understatement to say that jQuery is useless when it comes to DOM parsing and AJAX queries.
 This is indeed a nice and widely used library and anyone who tried to scrape data from HTML with jQuery once may have a lot of regrets while returning to XPath&#42;.

-So, in order to make your scraping jobs an agreable moment, **artoo** injects jQuery within the page you are browsing.
+So, in order to make your scraping jobs an agreable moment, **artoo.js** injects jQuery within the page you are browsing.

 But he does it carefully, ensuring that the injection of foreign code won't trouble the execution of the page you are scraping.